karthonic/random/README.md

 Random Data I gathered for the sake of projects.
 Please use at you leisure!

-If ther are any issues or discrepencies, feel free to fix or contact me at kr1831@nyu.edu!
+If ther are any issues or discrepencies, feel free to fix or contact me at kar.rosen@nyu.edu!